 Similarly, it may help to discuss a topic with other people, especially if you feel that you have insufficient ideas, or too many disorganised ideas.
 Bring your topic up in conversations at meal times or with other students and see what they have to say.
 You don't want to copy their ideas but listening to what they think about something may well help you develop or refine your own thoughts.

-The Reading Passage "Self-study Tips" has eight paragraphs, A-H.
+The Reading Passage "Self-study Tips" has eight sections, A-H.

-Choose the correct heading for paragraphs, B-H, from the list of headings below..
+Choose the correct heading for sections, B-H, from the list of headings below.